data-solution-automation-engine/data-warehouse-automation-metadata-schema/README.md

 #### Intent

-To provide a collaborative space to discuss an exchange format concerning ETL generation metadata, supporting Data Warehouse Automation.
+To provide a collaborative space to discuss an exchange format concerning data logistics generation metadata, supporting Data Warehouse Automation.
 This adapter should contain all metadata necessary to generate the transformation logic for a Data Warehouse solution.

 #### Links / structure